Our Story

 What we do

-We provide young people per year with a skate scholarship.
+We provide young people with a "skate scholarship".

 This includes roller skates & kit, free coaching